Welcome from the Dean

 Bachelor of Science (B.S.), Middle Grades Education, Initial Certification, Grades 4-8 Two of Four Content Areas Chosen: language arts, mathematics, social studies, and/or science

-Bachelor of Science or Bachelor of Arts (B.S. or B.A., dependent upon content area), Secondary English/History/Math Education, Initial Certification, Grades 6-12, One Content Area Chosen: English, Mathematics, or History
+Bachelor of Science or Bachelor of Arts (B.S. or B.A., dependent upon content area), Secondary History or Math Education, Initial Certification, Grades 6-12, One Content Area Chosen: Mathematics or History

 Bachelor of Music Education (B.M.E), Initial Certification, P-12